BrighterCommand/Docs/contents/DistributedTaskQueueConfiguration.md

 [RabbitMQ](https://github.com/BrighterCommand/Brighter/tree/master/src/Paramore.Brighter.MessagingGateway.RMQ)
 as a Broker.
 We are actively working on other implementations.

-You can see the code for this in the full builder snipped below.
+You can see the code for this in the full builder snippet below.

 We don\'t cover details of how to implement a Channel Factory here, for simplicity.